SAP-samples/cap-cds-hands-on/exercises/07/README.md

-In contrast to the managed to-one association we used from `Products` -> `Suppliers`, this to-many association is unmanaged, in the sense that we must supply some information that will determine how the relationships should be determined, how the queries should traverse the objects at the persistence layer.
-That means providing an `on` clause that describes a join condition.
+In contrast to the managed to-one association we used from `Products` -> `Suppliers`, this to-many association is unmanaged, in the sense that we must supply some information that will inform how the relationships should be determined, how the queries should traverse the objects at the persistence layer.
+That means providing an `on` clause that effectively describes a join condition.

 ### Add the association